ookcode/TinyPNGHelper/README.md

 # TinyPNGHelper
 ## Introduction
-https://tinypng.com/ is a amazing website to compression for PNG images.
+https://tinypng.com/ is a amazing website to compress PNG images.

 But it did not provide a package download function,so you must download the image one by one.